 Good body shops can handle repairs made using aftermarket parts just as well as repairs made using OEM parts.
 The repair of your vehicle will look the same as it did before having any damage.
 However, sometimes adjustments may need to be made by the body shop repair people to get the parts to fit just right.
 It can be a hassle, but a good shop can still get the job done.

-Used parts are just that: Used.
-Let’s not mince words: they come from the junkyard.
+Used parts are just that, used.
+They come from the junkyard.
 Lots of vehicles get discarded every day for various reasons.
-Anything from a car accident engine trouble to age can all because for a car to make its way to the junkyard.
+Anything from a car accident to engine trouble to age can all become a way for a car to make it into the junkyard.
 Most of the time, lots of parts are still good on a discarded vehicle.
 Those parts can be resold individually to repair other vehicles.
 The great thing about used parts is they are usually OEM parts that have been used.

 What the Body Shop and Insurance Company Think About Used Parts

-Both body shops and insurance companies like used parts.
+Both body shops and insurance companies like to use used parts in repairs.
 They fit great and can be made to look and work as well as new.
 Used parts are cheaper than OEM parts so that insurance companies can save some money.
 However, sometimes the parts needed can be hard to find, so they are not always an option.
 The ability to recycle something sitting in the junkyard is also a perk of used parts.

 More than likely, your vehicle will be repaired with used or aftermarket parts in an insurance claim.
 It is very common among most insurance carriers.
 If used or aftermarket parts are a problem for you, request OEM parts ahead of an auto claim—know that you will have to pay extra.